4-20ma/i2c_adc_ads7828/README.markdown

     Download the zip file, extract and copy the _i2c_adc_ads7828_ folder to _ARDUINO\_HOME/hardware/libraries_.
 If you are upgrading from a previous version, be sure to delete i2c_adc_ads7828.o.

 ## Support
-Full [source code documentation](http://2-718.github.com/i2c_adc_ads7828/) is available.
-Please report any bugs on the [Issue Tracker](/2-718/i2c_adc_ads7828/issues).
+Full [source code documentation](http://4-20ma.github.com/i2c_adc_ads7828/) is available.
+Please report any bugs on the [Issue Tracker](/4-20ma/i2c_adc_ads7828/issues).

 ## Questions/Feedback
-I can be contacted at dfwmountaineers at gmail.
+I can be contacted at 4-20ma at wvfans dot net.

 ## Schematic
 Below is a simplified schematic diagram.
 Refer to the datasheet for specific requirements.